DockBoss/Execution-API-Spec/spec/spec-considerations.md

 ---
 ## eth_call

+* Address length?
+  * Nethermind allows `to` to be 39 bits long without error
+    * Is there any reason for this or is it a bug?
 * when the `from` parameter is not specified what address should be used?
   * Geth uses 0x0...
   * Nethermind uses 0x0...fffffffffffffffffffffffffffffffffffffffe